BeneficialCode/KReClassEx/README.md

 ![Main](ida.png)

 The memory view.
 If the node is a function pointer, Kernel ReClassEx will auto get the function name.
+(Sometimes you should execute the .reload to get the pdb info.)

 ![Main](Main.png)